AEON-mod/AEON-mod/README.md

 # 🌐 My Website:

-- 🎬 [suggestmesite.me](https://suggestmesite.me/) 👉 a clean, ad-free directory of entertainment sites.
-No tracking, no affiliate spam, just a curated list organized by category.
+- 🎬 [suggestmesite.me](https://suggestmesite.me/) 👉 a clean, ad-free directory of entertainment streaming & downloading sites.

 **What's in it:**
 ---